rosaadaline/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In more detail, this quote emphasizes that over-concern with optimizing code early in development can lead to complex, hard-to-maintain solutions.
 Instead, programmers should write clear and straightforward code initially, then optimize specific parts based on measured performance data, as this often yields the most effective improvements without sacrificing code quality or readability.

+# 2024-01-16
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to stay organised and track your progress.
+By following these steps, you will be able to finish your tasks on time and meet your goals.